vitest-dev/vitest/docs/api/expect-typeof.md

   - **Type:** `<K extends keyof T>(property: K) => ExpectTypeOf<T[K>`

-  This matcher checks if a property exists on provided object.
+  This matcher checks if a property exists on the provided object.
 If it exists, it also returns the same set of matchers for the type of this property, so you can chain assertions one after another.

   ```ts
   import { expectTypeOf } from 'vitest'